 4. What’s the operational overhead?

-There are certain complexities to managing many clusters, involving the set-up and maintenance of authentication, authorisation and other frameworks.
-If you go this route, it’s in your best interest to adopt automations that make these processes faster and less prone to error, whether the automation is set up by your team or through a product/service.
+There are certain complexities to managing many clusters, involving the set-up and maintenance of authentication, authorization and other frameworks.
+If you go this route, it’s in your best interest to adopt automation that makes these processes faster and less prone to error, whether the automation is set up by your team or through a product/service.